ovh/terraform-provider-ovh/website/docs/r/cloud_project_kube.html.markdown

    Changing this value updates the resource.
 Defaults to latest available.

 * `private_network_id` - (Optional) OpenStack private network ID to use.
-   Changing this value recreates the resource.
+   Changing this value delete the resource(including ETCD user data).
 Defaults - not use private network.

 **WARNING: update private network id reset the cluster so all user data are deleted**